-Hey Moms!
+Hey Working Moms!
 Have you ever thought to yourself, “I’d love to do that, but I can’t afford (___necessity___)”?
 Or have you ever thought “I’d love to go be a/an (__dream position__), but I don’t have anyone to watch my child.”?
 Or “I can’t do that!
 I’m a mom now.”
+Well, I’ve developed some tips to help working moms overcome these common obstacles.

-I have and sometimes I still do, but I don’t believe in them as much because I know that these moments are temporary.
-I firmly believe that we moms can achieve our goals.
+We working moms can achieve our goals.
 Just because we have children, it doesn’t mean that our lives should come to a complete halt.
-I believe that we should have something or things to ourselves that can feed our soul and feed our families because I also think, “What will I have when he’s all grown up?
+We should have something or things to ourselves that can feed our soul and feed our families because I also think, “What will I have when he’s all grown up?
 Will I then begin to live my life.”

 I believe that I have a life that can involve my son AND what I’ve always wanted to do or keep doing.
 Plus, I want to be able to show my son what it looks like to dream and work to make them come true.

 So, I’ve learned a few things while I’ve been reaching and clawing at my dreams and goals.
-Keep in mind, these are tips coming from the mind of an actress.
+Keep in mind, these are tips coming from the mind of an actress and work at home mom.
 I believe that these tips can still help you, even if your dream is to become a dentist or zoologist.

 *Note: This I understand that some of us have children with special needs.
 I personally, don’t have that experience.
 So, if you have some experience with this, please leave a comment below about it.
 Maybe even offer some suggestions for other moms, dads, or parents.

 Also, this post may contain affiliate links.
 These links are free to click.
 I only earn a small commission if you choose to purchase anything from these links.